apache/samza/docs/startup/hello-samza/versioned/index.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-The [hello-samza](https://github.com/apache/samza-hello-samza) project is a stand-alone project designed to help you run your first Samza job.
+The [hello-samza](https://github.com/apache/samza-hello-samza) project is an example project designed to help you run your first Samza job.

 ### Get the Code